 Kristi’s favorite quote is by Victor Frankl, “When we are no longer able to change a situation, we are challenged to change ourselves.”

-KRIS CARY: ACADEMIC DIRECTOR
+KRIS CARY: ACADEMIC PRINCIPAL

 Kris Cary received a master’s in educational leadership with an emphasis in alternative education from Arizona’s Prescott College in June 2009.
 Previously, he earned a bachelor’s in Kinesiology from West Texas A & M University in December 1994.
 His professional experiences include working in group homes for adjudicated males, males in self-contained classrooms and those who are participating in credit recovery programs.
 Kris Cary has also coached in various recreational and high school sports.